learn-co-curriculum/phase-1-array-filter-method-lab/README.md

 ## Introduction

-Chances are, we've all had the experience of filtering a selection of choices online.
+We've all probably had the experience of filtering a selection of choices online.
 When shopping for clothing, we might have selected a single size so that we can consider only the search results we need.
 Or when ordering food online, we could have customized our results to only show restaurants currently open or offering delivery in our neighborhoods.
-Since it's such a common need for a user, it's also a common function for a web programmer to implement.
+Since it's such a common need for a user, it's also a common function for a web programmer to run.
 There are many ways to filter in programming, but the easiest is to use `filter`.

 ## Define How the `filter()` Method Works